xiaodaigh/JDF.jl/README.md

 * Julia 1.0 is not supported as the `serialize` function is only available from 1.1.
 * Parallel read and write support is only available from Julia 1.3.
+* The design of JDF was inspired by [fst](fstpackage.org) in terms of using compressions and allowing random-access to columns